MarrisSparrisNilsson/AAIS_project/README.md

 <!-- What is the real-world problem being tackled? -->

 In a real world scenario, businesses handle a lot of invoice documents that are to be processed and information to be extracted from them.
 Some businesses might already have an automatic document process pipeline that is triggered right when an order is placed and stores all information in a database.
-On the other hand, if documents are not automatically handled, this project aims to handle invoices by scanning these documents with the help of state-of-the-art Optical Character Recognition (OCR), extracting relevant information (such as invoice number, products purchased, total cost) and generating appropriate database queries based on the extracted information.
+On the other hand, if documents are not automatically handled, this project aims to handle invoices by scanning these documents with the help of state-of-the-art Optical Character Recognition (OCR) and extracting relevant information (such as invoice number, invoice date, total cost).

 ### Pre-trained model/method